 In November 1999, Cellular invested in a one-year, \$1.0 million 10% convertible note of KSI, Inc. ("KSI") and also received warrants to purchase KSI common stock.
-All of the outstanding stock of KSI was acquired by TruePosition, Inc., a majority owned subsidiary of Liberty Media Corporation, ("Liberty Media") in August 2000.
+All of the outstanding stock of KSI was acquired in August 2000 by TruePosition, Inc. ("TruePosition"), a majority owned subsidiary of Liberty Media Corporation ("Liberty Media").
 Prior to the acquisition, the convertible note was exchanged for KSI common stock.
-The Company exercised the KSI warrants and purchased additional KSI common stock for approximately \$754,000.
+Cellular exercised the KSI warrants and purchased additional KSI common stock for approximately \$754,000.
 Cellular's investment in KSI common stock was exchanged for TruePosition common stock on the date of the acquisition.
-The Company currently holds 191,118 shares of TruePosition common stock, and accounts for the investment in TruePosition using the cost method.
+The Company currently holds 191,118 shares of TruePosition common stock and accounts for the investment in TruePosition using the cost method.
 In December 2002, Cellular received certain valuation information from TruePosition, indicating a range of values for TruePosition.
-Based upon its review of available information and communications with Liberty Media, Cellular concluded there had been an otherthan-temporary decline in estimated fair value of its investment, and reduced the recorded carrying value of this investment from its cost basis of \$1,754,000 to zero, representing its best estimate of the then-current fair value of Cellular's investment in the net equity of TruePosition.
-TruePosition's operations have required significant infusions of cash by Liberty Media to date, and have not generated significant revenues.
-The Company's investment in TruePosition common stock has been diluted by these advances, which were converted to preferred stock in late 2002.
+Based upon its review of available information and communications with Liberty Media, Cellular concluded there had been an other-than-temporary decline in the estimated fair value of its investment and reduced the recorded carrying value of this investment from its cost basis of \$1,754,000 to zero, representing its best estimate of the then-current fair value of Cellular's investment in the net equity of TruePosition.
+TruePosition's operations have been funded by significant infusions of cash by Liberty Media to date, and the Company's investment in TruePosition common stock has been diluted by these advances, which were converted to preferred stock in late 2002.
 In August 2007, the Company and Cellular were informed that Liberty TP Acquisition, Inc., which held an aggregate of no less than 90% of TruePosition's outstanding capital stock, was being merged into TruePosition.
 Pursuant to the terms of the merger, TruePosition's minority stockholders, including the Company, were entitled to receive \$3.5116 in cash in exchange for each share held.
-This merger is the subject of an appraisal action and securities litigation to which the Company is a party (see Note 9).
-It is possible that the Company may receive proceeds from the merger, the litigation or other disposition of this investment, but no such amount can be estimated at this time.
+This merger is the subject of an appraisal action and securiti